robbertberry/mission-control/README.md

 ## Mission Control

 We would like to thank you for taking the time to complete this assignment.
 We believe this to be an effective way of allowing you to show us your skills, on your own time, without the pressure of someone looking over your shoulder.
 Your code will be used to help us decide if we'd like to proceed with the interview process.
 Please understand that completing this assignment doesn't guarantee follow up interviews.
 We will keep you posted either way.
-Reach out to point of contact at Doximity with any questions.
+Reach out to your point of contact at Doximity with any questions.

-_Even though there is no strict time limit, it should take you 3-5 hours to complete the assignment.
+_Even though there is no strict time limit, you should expect to take 3-5 hours to complete the assignment.
 Have fun!_

 ## How to Submit your Completed Assignment

 1. Fork the `mission-control` repository by visiting [this page](https://gitlab.com/doximity-review/mission-control/forks) and clicking the fork button on the top right.
 2. Create a new branch by visiting https://gitlab.com/`YOUR-GITLAB`/mission-control/branches - name your branch after your `firstname-lastname`.
-3. At this point, you can grab the SSH URL at the top of https://gitlab.com/`YOUR-GITLAB`/mission-control, clone the repository locally and do you work on the newly created branch.
+3. At this point, you can grab the SSH URL at the top of https://gitlab.com/`YOUR-GITLAB`/mission-control, clone the repository locally, and do your work on the newly created branch.
-4. Visit https://gitlab.com/`YOUR-GITLAB`/mission-control/project_members under "Add a Member" type in `doximity-review` under "Select members to invite", select a role of `Master` and click "Add to project".
+4. Visit https://gitlab.com/`YOUR-GITLAB`/mission-control/project_members under "Invite Member" type in `doximity-review` under "GitLab member", select a role of `Maintainer`, and click "Invite".
 5. Once you are ready to submit your work, go back to https://gitlab.com/`YOUR-GITLAB`/mission-control and click on "Create merge Request" on the top right.
 6. From the page above, title and describe your assignment.
 Then select `doximity-review` from the "Assignee" dropdown, and click the "Submit merge request" button.

 ## Launch Requirements

-1. **Use Ruby**, a style guide can be found [here](https://github.com/bbatsov/ruby-style-guide), use 2 soft-tabs.
+1. **Use Ruby**.
+A style guide can be found [here](https://github.com/bbatsov/ruby-style-guide).
+Use 2 soft-tabs.
 2. Use proper object orientation, abstraction and design patterns.
-3. Doximity's space program is still decades away so we won't be judging your physics knowledge: make a game not a simulation.
+3. Doximity's space program is still decades away, so we won't be judging your physics knowledge: make a game not a simulation.
 4. Your application should run as a CLI (command line interface).
-Should flow like a text based game.
-In memory data store is fine.
+It should flow like a text based game.
+An in-memory data store is fine.
 The player should be able to play as many missions as they would like.
-At the end of each mission you should output a summary of the mission.
-At the end of all missions output the final summary.
+At the end of each mission, you should output a summary of the mission.
+At the end of all missions, output the final summary.
 5. Once completed, email your point of contact at Doximity a link to your respository.

 ## What to Expect After You Submit

-Our team will be notified and review your submission within 3 days.
+Our team will be notified and review your submission within 3 business days.
 We will check the output, quality of the code, documentation, ease of maintenance, and performance of the solution.
 We know your time is valuable and appreciate you taking the time to complete this assignment. *If any questions come up, please send an email to your Doximity point of contact.*

 ## Your Mission